How Can I Buy a Plane Ticket for Someone Else in Another Country?

 What You SHOULD HAVE To Buy a Ticket For Someone Else in a Different Country

 The following is a fairly comprehensive guide containing the items you’ll need to successfully buy an air ticket for someone who’s flying in a different country or to a different country.
+Ensure you have complete and accurate passenger’s details, such as legal name and date of birth.
 Some of these items (depending on the carrier) might not be needed.
 Our advice?
 Do them all.
 Don’t leave them to chance and have the flyer stranded at the airport…

 Have Your ID and/or Passport That is Current